UKCloud/documentation/articles/openstack/ostack-how-manage-accounts-portal.md

 ## Removing an OpenStack account via the UKCloud Portal

-Removing a user's account in the portal will also remove their access to OpenStack.
+Removing a user's account in the Portal will also remove their access to OpenStack.

 1. Following the instructions above, navigate to the *Contacts* list, locate the user and click the **Remove** button.